Dassault Rafale: French Air and Space Force

 In January 2013, the Rafale took part in Opération Serval, the French military intervention in support to the government of Mali against the Movement for Oneness and Jihad in West Africa.
 The first mission was carried out on 13 January, when four Rafales took off from an airbase in France to strike rebel training camps, depots and facilities in the city of Gao in eastern Mali.
 Subsequent airstrikes in the following days by Rafale and Mirage fighters were reportedly instrumental in the withdrawal of Islamist militant forces from Timbuktu and Douentza.
 Both Rafale and Mirage 2000D aircraft used in the conflict have been based outside of North Africa, making use of aerial refuelling tanker aircraft to fly long range sorties across Algerian airspace and into Mali.

 In August 2013, it was proposed that France may halve the number of Rafales to be delivered over the next six years for a total of 26 aircraft to be delivered during this period; foreign export procurement have been viewed as critical to maintain production under this proposal.
 While production would be slowed, France would still receive the same number of Rafales overall.

 In September 2014, Rafales started reconnaissance missions over Iraq for Opération Chammal, France's contribution to the international effort to combat IS militants.
 Six Rafales were initially tasked with identifying IS positions in support of US airstrikes, flying from Al Dhafra Air Base, UAE.
 On 18 September, Rafales joined American attack operations, launching four strikes near the Northern Iraqi town of Zummar that destroyed a logistics depot and killed dozens of IS fighters.
 In April 2018, during the Syrian Civil War, five Rafale Bs from the Escadron de Chasse 1/4 Gascogne participated in the 2018 missile strikes against Syria.
 Each was loaded with two SCALP EG missiles.
 French Air and Space Force Rafales were deployed to help blunt the Iranian attack against Israel on 13 April 2024 by shooting down an unspecified number of unmanned aerial vehicles.
 The Rafales, based in Jordan, were operating in Iraqi and Syrian airspace as part of Opération Chammal.

+During the 2026 Iran war, a French base in the United Arab Emirates suffered a drone strike in the early days of the war when France was otherwise uninvolved, prompting the French Government to deploy Rafales and other assets to the Middle East as part of a package meant to defend French interests in the region.
+These planes have taken part in interceptions of Iranian Drones, with the first interceptions reported on the 4th of March and are primarily using MICA missiles.
+It was reported as of 20 March, that French Rafales brought down at least 60 Iranian drones over the UAE.